-According to the 2020 Cyber Resilient Organization report, 74% of businesses worldwide do not have an incident response plan applied consistently across their organization.
+According to IBM’s 2021 Cyber Resilient Organization Study, 54% of organizations do not have an incident response plan applied consistently across their organization.

-It is critical that key personnel are trained and understand their responsibilities to effectively respond when a security breach occurs.
+Key personnel must be trained and understand their responsibilities to effectively respond when a security breach occurs.
 By identifying and containing a breach you can save yourself a lot of money.
-Establishing an incident response team reduces the cost of a data breach by as much as $2 million.
+Establishing an incident response team can reduce the cost of a data breach by nearly $2.5 million.

-When developing a data breach response plan, it is crucial that activities across teams are coordinated diligently to reduce the chances of unintentional errors.
+When developing a data breach response plan, activities across all teams should be coordinated to reduce the chances of unintentional errors.

 The Communications Team is accountable for notifying those impacted, as well as the press.
-They must work hand-in-hand with the Legal Team to make sure communications are timely and accurate, which can help to minimize the possibility of government-imposed fines from regulations such as the California Consumer Privacy Act (CCPA), the EU’s General Data Protection Regulation (GDPR) and Canada’s Personal Information Protection and Electronic Documents Act (PIPEDA).
+They must work hand-in-hand with the Legal Team to make sure communications are timely and accurate.
+This approach can help to minimize the possibility of government-imposed fines from regulations such as the California Consumer Privacy Act (CCPA), the EU’s General Data Protection Regulation (GDPR) and Canada’s Personal Information Protection and Electronic Documents Act (PIPEDA).

-As a reputable business, you are responsible for notifying law enforcement, other affected businesses, partners, employees, and customers of the potential information disclosed.
-Post data breach communications may include explaining how the incident occurred, what information was compromised, what actions have been taken to remedy the situation, and how your business intends on protecting affected individuals.
 It’s important to note that your employees or customers will respond with questions and that you should be prepared with answers, such as a formal Q&A document.
-In addition, be prepared for inquiries to surface via phone calls, e-mails, social media, and press.
-Keep your communication honest and timely as this will help you maintain strong relationships with your customers.
+In addition, be prepared for inquiries to surface via phone calls, e-mails, social media and the press.
+Keep your communication honest and timely, as this can help you maintain strong relationships with your customers.

 State and federal laws dictate the notification requirements of your business.
-Some states require immediate notification while others allow up to a 90 day grace period.
-The chances for litigations and fines are diminished as your business familiarizes with these requirements.
-Being timely with your notification also promotes an honest demeanor, helping protect your business’s reputation and helping avoid customer turnover.
+Some states require immediate notification, while others allow up to a 90-day grace period.
+The chances for litigation and fines can be diminished as your business becomes familiar with these requirements.
+Being timely with your notification also promotes an honest demeanor, helping protect your business’s reputation and helping reduce possible customer turnover.